deeeed/universe/docs/agent.features_spec.md

-Please guide me into definining the specifications to "add a new feature"
+Please guide me into definining the specifications to "suggest a PR description"

 While writing the detailed steps, please consider the following:
 -  the detailed steps should be written in a way that is easy to understand and follow for an AI model